 Interest or original issue discount accruing on an obligation properly treated as debt for US federal income tax purposes will be deductible as interest or original issue discount accrues, subject to applicable limitations.
-All US corporations in the same affiliated group within the United States are generally able to consolidate returns for US federal income tax purposes.

 The US tax reform at the end of 2017 enacted a new limitation on interest expense deductions for most businesses under which, in general, net interest deduction is limited to 30 per cent of 'adjusted taxable income' of the relevant taxpayer.
+For this purpose, US corporations filing a consolidated return for US federal income tax purposes may be treated as a single taxpayer.
 For tax years beginning after 2021, 'adjusted taxable income' is largely similar to earnings before interest and taxes.

-If a debt obligation is issued with a 'significant original issue discount' for US federal income tax purposes, matures more than five years after the issue date and its yield exceeds certain thresholds, the debt would be treated as an 'applicable high-yield debt obligation', in which case the original issue discount may not be deducted until paid and the deduction of a portion of the original issue discount on the debt may be permanently disallowed.
+If a debt obligation is issued by a corporation with a 'significant original issue discount' for US federal income tax purposes, matures more than five years after the issue date and its yield exceeds certain thresholds, the debt would be treated as an 'applicable high-yield debt obligation', in which case the original issue discount may not be deducted until paid and the deduction of a portion of the original issue discount on the debt may be permanently disallowed.
 These limitations can be avoided if the debt obligation provides for adequate partial prepayments after the fifth year (AHYDO catch-up payments).

-There could be other limitations on deductions if the lender is related to the borrower, or if the debt obligation is convertible or payable in equity flavoured instruments.
+There could be other limitations on deductions if the lender is related to the borrower, or if the debt obligation is convertible or payable in equity (or equity-like) instruments.